Dacho688/Dacho688.github.io/index.md

 # Projects
 ## Machine Learning
-### ML API
+### ML API<br>
-A FastAPI enpoint serving a sklearn pipeline with an ordinal logistic regression model to predict customer's "small quantity order importance ranking (1-10)."
-The pipeline constist of 3 steps:<br>
+ A FastAPI enpoint serving a fitted sklearn pipeline with an ordinal logistic regression model using the
+<a href="https://pypi.org/project/mord/">Mord Python Package</a> to predict customer's "small quantity order importance ranking (1-10)."
+#### Pipeline Steps
 1. Column Transformer<br>
         a.
 Standard Scaling for numerical variables<br>
         b.
 One-hot-encoding for categorical variables